shawnscode/crayon/README.md

 Some goals include:

-- Intuitive c style (lifetime free) interfaces and extensible through external code modules;
+- Intuitive lifetime free interfaces and extensible through external code modules;
 - Run on PCs, Mobiles and Web browsers from the same source;
 - Stateless, layered, multithread render system with OpenGL(ES) 3.0 or WebGL 2.0 backend;
 - Simplified assets workflow and asynchronous data loading from various filesystem;